-Shah Baig, P.E. of AEP-Geotechnical Engineering performed the 2021 inspection of the Landfill located at the Turk Power Plant, Fulton, AR.
+Shah Baig, P.E. of AEP-Geotechnical Engineering and Greg Carter, AEP-SWEPCO Generation, Plant Engineering performed the 2022 inspection of the Landfill located at the Turk Power Plant, Fulton, AR.
 This report is a summary of the inspection and an assessment of the general condition of the facility.
-Greg Carter and Greg Johnson, AEP-SWEPCO Generation, Plant Engineering, and Michael Knobloch of Turk Plant coordinated and were present during the inspection.
-The inspection was performed on October 12, 2021.
-Weather conditions were clear skies, visibility was good, light wind, sunny, and the temperature ranged in mid-70's (°F).
+Richard Hudler of Turk Plant facilitated and was present during the inspection.
+Michael Knobloch of Turk Plant coordinated the access and inspection of the landfill facility.
+The inspection was performed on October 4, 2022.
+Weather conditions were clear skies, visibility was good, light wind, sunny, and the temperature ranged 60's (°F).
 Mowing was performed prior to the inspection.
+There was no recorded precipitation over the seven days prior to the inspection.